fatso83/dotfiles/README.md

 ```
 ![install vid](./dotfiles-install.gif "Install video")

-The first time you run the install it will take some time, mostly due [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), which needs to be downloaded and compiled.
-It might seem as if the install hangs on this step, but this only takes a lot of time the first time you run setup.
-On subsequent `./setup.sh` runs, it should not take more than a second or two.
+The first time you run the install it will take some time, though this only takes a lot of time the first time you run setup.
+On subsequent `./setup.sh` runs, it should be over in a handful of seconds.

 ## Debugging